 Architectural Descriptions are categorized when developed to facilitate alignment (mapping and linking), cataloging, navigating, and searching disparate architecture information in a DoD registry of holdings.
 All Architectural Descriptions developed by the tiers should be federated, as described in the DoD Federation Strategy.

 Alignment in the tiers is required for the DoD EA to be discoverable, shareable, and interoperable.
 Architectural Descriptions can also support many goals within the tiers, each of which may imply specific requirements for structure, content, or level of detail.
 Alignment decisions should balance the interdependence of Architectural Descriptions with the need for local flexibility to address local issues.
 Alignment describes the minimum constraints needed to ensure consistency across architecture levels.
 Architectural Descriptions often relate at some ‘touch point’ to other Architectural Descriptions on the same level, level(s) above, or level(s) below, and should be discovered and utilized in the development of Architectural Descriptions to ensure that appropriate linkages are created and maintained.
 The need to plan for them implies that each Architectural Description sharing a touch-point should be available to architects on both sides.
-The DMR for data and the DARS for architecture registration facilitate the ability to discover and utilize architectural data, with the caveat that any touch-points within the purview of an established COI adhere to COI guidance.
+The DMR for data facilitates the ability to discover and utilize architectural data, with the caveat that any touch-points within the purview of an established COI adhere to COI guidance.

 DoD Architecture Enterprise Services